js18user/tickers-selecting/README.md

 There can be several crypto currency exchanges and the processes must be parallel.

 List and functions of the presented scripts:
-- m8bibabce.py this program to perform a task with cryptocurrency exchange Binance
+- m8bilance.py  this program to perform a task with cryptocurrency exchange Bilance
 - m8poloniex.py this program to perform a task with cryptocurrency exchange Poloniex
-- main.py  ершыis the main program
+- main.py       the main program
 - m8_sql_query.py this is a module containing SQL queries in the database
 - requirements.txt no comments
 - m8query.yaml  this is a file with request parameters